Skip to Main Content

 Overview

-It can be frustrating for a parent to watch a son or daughter struggle to keep pace with others at school–especially when they know the child is bright, interested, and motivated.
-Though there may be several reasons why a child doesn’t work to his or her potential, a learning disability may be at the root of the problem.
+It can be frustrating for a parent to watch a son or daughter struggle to keep pace with others at school, especially when they know the child is bright, interested, and motivated.
+A learning disability may be at the root of the problem.

-Learning disabilities are caused by problems with the way the brain processes information and have little or nothing to do with intelligence.
-Most people who have a learning disability are of average or above-average intelligence.
+Learning disabilities are caused by problems with the way the brain takes in and processes information and have little to do with intelligence.
+Most people who have a learning disability are of average intelligence.

 What are the different types of learning disabilities?